peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
     containing a signed JWT and representing the trust chain of the client in the OpenID Federation.
-See section 4.3 of [OIDC-FED].
+See section 4.3 of [OPENID-FED].
 The client SHOULD use a trust anchor it has in common with the server.
 It is RECOMMENDED that the client include this field; otherwise, the ACME server MUST start Federation Entity Discovery to obtain the trust chain related to the client.